Luca Urlando: 2020 US Olympic Trials

-At the 2020 US Olympic Trials in Omaha, Nebraska, and held in June 2021 due to the COVID-19 pandemic, Urlando placed sixth in the semifinals of the 200 meter freestyle with a 1:46.93 and did not swim in the final of the event.
+At the 2020 US Olympic Trials in Omaha, Nebraska, held in June 2021 due to the COVID-19 pandemic, Urlando placed sixth in the semifinals of the 200 meter freestyle with a 1:46.93 and did not swim in the final of the event.
 For his next event, the 200 meter butterfly, he placed third in the final with a 1:55.43.
 In his third and final event, he took third-place in the final of the 100 meter butterfly with a personal best time of 51.64 seconds, which was less than half a second slower than second-place finisher Tom Shields.

-2021–2022 collegiate season
+2021–2022: Sophomore collegiate season

-His sophomore year as part of the Georgia Bulldogs, Urlando won the 100 yard butterfly with a time of 46.37 seconds and the 200 yard butterfly in 1:44.41 at a dual meet against the Tennessee Volunteers in January 2022.
+His sophomore year (second year in the NCAA) as part of the Georgia Bulldogs, Urlando won the 100 yard butterfly with a time of 46.37 seconds and the 200 yard butterfly in 1:44.41 at a dual meet against the Tennessee Volunteers in January 2022.
 In the pre-scratch stage of lead-up to the 2022 Southeastern Conference, SEC, Championships, Urlando entered to compete in the 200 yard individual medley, 100 yard butterfly, 200 yard butterfly, 100 yard backstroke, 200 yard backstroke, and 100 yard freestyle.